xmos/lib_src/doc/asynchronous_fifo/asynchronous_fifo.rst

 FIFO will drain a bit until the rates match again, and when the producer is faster than the consumer the FIFO will grow until the rates match again.
-In order to ensure that the FIFO stays half full, the control algorithm will always slightly overshoot on a a step-change in rates.
+In order to ensure that the FIFO stays half full, the control algorithm will always slightly overshoot on a step-change in rates.

 Note that the FIFO is unaware whether it is the producer that is too fast, or the consumer that is too slow.
 It does not attribute blame for a